ballerupgis/SeMaWi/README.md

 FLUSH PRIVILEGES;
 ```

-Note that for the sake of simplicity your database must be named `wiki`.
-You can change username and password later using the `docker build --build-arg` parameter; see the top of the Dockerfile for an example.
+Remember to have the correct MySQL host, db name, user, and password as `--build-arg`s in the build command.

 You will need to instruct MySQL to listen on the interface the docker daemon uses.
 Unfortunately there doesn't seem to be a way to specify multiple interfaces to listen to; it's either one interface or all.
 You will need to set in `/etc/mysql/my.cnf`: